cazumbaugh3/CIS-751-Computer-and-Information-Security/Lab_Assignment_3/Report.md

 As before, we make the compiled binary a root-owned Set-UID program and update `target_process.sh` to call this new program.

 Unlike before, we do not succeed in modifying the passwd file.
+Instead we see endless "No permission" printed to the terminal.
 The previous exploit took advantage of the TOCTOU culnerability between `access()` and `fopen()`, and relied upon the effective UID being root when `fopen()` was called.
 In the current program we have explicitly set the EUID to be the RUID before `fopen()` is called.
 Thus, `fopen()` checks the EUID, which is no longer root, and refuses to open the file when it is `/etc/passwd`.
 We do get writes to the `myfile` file when `/tmp/XYZ` points to it, however, as the seed user has write permissions to that file.

 ## Task 4
 Finally, we will repeat this attack with Ubuntu's built-in protection against race condition attacks turned on.
 This feature helps to prevent against TOCTOU race condition attacks, and restricts how symbolic links can be followed in sticky world-writable directories such as `/tmp`.
 When enabled, it permits symbolic links from being followed only if 1) The current process owns the symbolic link, 2) The owner of the directory owns the symbolic link, or 3) The symbolic link is created in a non-sticky, non-world-writable directory.